WallaceMachado/challenge-bravo-go/README.md

 # Acesse a pasta do projeto no terminal / cmd
 $ cd challenge-bravo

-# Instale as dependências
+# Instale as dependências e rode o projeto
-$ go run main.go

-# Rode o projeto
 $ go run main.go

 # Server is running